lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On some other cases, the value need to be sent on the link to inform the other end.
 The field value may vary from one packet to another, therefore the field cannot be used to select the rule id.
+These values are sent in same order as the fields in the rule.

+## Rule id

 ## Simple Example